The Diary of Anne Frank (1959 film): Plot

+As months pass, Anne teases Peter, whose only attachment is to his cat, Mouschi.
+Otto teaches Anne and her sister, Margot, while Petronella Van Daan passes the time reminiscing of her youth.
+The strain of confinement causes the Van Daans to argue and pits Anne against her mother, Edith.
+Kraler brings a radio that provides news of the world.
+Conditions are growing more dire, with Jews suddenly disappearing, shipped to concentration camps.
+Kraler asks them to take in another person, Miep's Jewish dentist named Albert Dussel, who confirms that many of their friends have disappeared.
+Dreaming of one of her friends in a concentration camp, Ann wakes up screaming.

-One night, Anne dreams of seeing one of her friends in a concentration camp and wakes up screaming.
-In October 1942, news comes of the Allied landing in Africa but the bombing of Amsterdam intensifies, fraying the refugees' already ragged nerves.
-During Hanukkah, Margot longingly recalls past celebrations and Anne produces little presents for everyone.
-When Van Daan abruptly announces that Peter must get rid of Moucshi because he consumes too much food, Anne protests.
-Their argument is cut short when they hear a prowler break in the front door and the room falls silent.
-Peter then sends an object crashing to the floor while trying to catch Moushie, and the startled thief grabs a typewriter and flees.
-A watchman notices the break-in and summons two police officers, who search the premises, shining their flashlights onto the bookcase that conceals the attic entrance.
-The families wait in terror until Moushie knocks a plate from the table and mews, reassuring the officers that the noise was caused by a common cat.
-After they leave, Otto, hoping to foster faith and courage, leads everyone in a Hanukkah song.
+In October 1942, news comes of the Allied landing in Africa, and the bombing of Amsterdam intensifies.
+During Hanukkah, Van Daan abruptly announces that Peter must get rid of Mouschi, who consumes too much food.
+Their argument is cut short when they hear a prowler break in the front door; the room falls silent until Peter crashes into an object while trying to catch Mouschi.
+The startled thief grabs a typewriter and flees.
+A watchman summons police officers, who search the premises, but on hearing Mouschi voice a sound, they are reassured the noise was caused by a stray cat and leave.

-In January 1944, Anne, on the threshold of womanhood, begins to attract Peter's attention.
-When Miep brings the group a cake, Dussell and Van Daan bicker over the size of their portions and Van Daan asks Miep to sell Petronella's fur coat so that he can buy cigarettes.
-After Kraler warns that one of his employees asked for a raise and implied that something strange is going on in the attic, Dussell dourly comments that it is just a matter of time before they are discovered.
-Anne, distraught, blames the adults for the war which has destroyed all sense of hope and ideals.
-When she storms out of the room, Peter follows and comforts her.
-Later, Anne confides her dreams of becoming a writer and Peter voices frustration about his inability to join the war effort.
-In April 1944, amid talk of liberation, the Franks watch helplessly as more Jews are marched through the streets.
-Tensions mount, and when Van Daan tries to steal some bread from the others, Edith denounces him and orders him to leave.
-As Dussell and Mrs. Van Daan quarrel over food, word comes over the radio of the Normandy invasion and Mr. Van Daan breaks into tears of shame.
-Heartened by the news, everyone apologizes for their harsh words, and Anne dreams of being back in school by the fall (autumn).
+In January 1944, Anne begins to attract Peter's attention, and Miep brings the group a luxurious cake.
+Van Daan asks Miep to sell Petronella's fur coat so he can buy cigarettes.
+Kraler warns that one of the employees asked for a raise after implying that something strange is going on in the attic.
+Dussel dourly comments that it is just a matter of time before they are discovered.
+Blaming the adults for the war that has destroyed all hope, Anne storms out of the room; Peter follows to comfort her.
+Anne confides her dreams of becoming a writer, and Peter voices frustration over his inability to join the war effort.

+Catching Van Daan trying to steal bread, Edith denounces him, ordering his family to leave.
+As Dussel and Mrs. Van Daan quarrel over food, word comes over the radio of the Allied invasion of France, and Van Daan breaks into tears of shame.
+Heartened by the news, everyone apologizes for their harsh words.
+Anne dreams of being back in school by autumn.